 Prices other than fish are per serving, I don’t know the way out, but, as a rule, in Montenegro they don’t skimp on portions.
 In fairness, I’ll say that this restaurant in Prcanj is the opposite - it decided to lower prices this season, and for our diligence in the Montenegrin language, we received a portion of pancakes as a gift from the establishment!
 A trifle, but nice 🙂 In general, the prices in this tavern were a little higher than average, but it was a real restaurant, not an ordinary cafe.

-Unfortunately, this time we made a mistake and did not take a camera with us, so I am posting a photo of the restaurant from its advertising brochure:
+Unfortunately, this time we made a mistake and didn't bring our – camera, so I'm posting a photo of the restaurant from its advertising brochure: